aaronsaray/aaronsaray.com/_posts/2020-09-15-dev-manager-2-3-tough-convos.md

 - business
 - management
 ---
 > This is part of a series of articles from the retired The Dev Manager website.
 It was called **The Dev Manager Crash Course**.
+Looking for entry one?
+[Click here]({% post_url 2020-09-10-dev-manager-1-3-books %})

 When you manage a team, the conversations you have change a lot.
 No longer are you justifying your own estimates or explaining your coding decisions.
 Now, you’re responsible for many different estimates, many different decisions, and many different personalities.